Huy-Ngo/acanban/docs/source/solution/database.rst

       "title": "Thread Title",
       "content": "The description of the issue addressed in the thread.", "comments": [
-         "list",
-         "of",
-         "comment",
-         "id"
+         // list of comment objects
       ]
    }

 Comment
 -------

-The pattern for thread objects is described below:
+The pattern for comment objects is described below:

 .. code-block:: json